Guide to Visiting Highclere Castle: The Real Downton Abbey

-The popular TV drama Downton Abbey is in real life is known as Highclere Castle and it is a private family home and working estate in Hampshire England.
+The popular TV drama Downton Abbey written by Julian Fellowes is in real life is known as Highclere Castle and it is a private family stately home and working estate in Hampshire England belonging to the Carnarvon family.
 Highclere Castle is the country seat of the Earl and Lady Carnarvon.
 In 2013 it became the Downton Abbey filming site.
-You can easily tour Downton Abbey and explore the various rooms where filming takes place as well as the grounds and gardens.
+Visiting Downton Abbey is easy and you and explore the various rooms where filming takes place as well as the grounds and gardens.

 Highclere Castle is more of a “country house” than a castle and is built in Jacobethan style of Bath stone combined with several towers built in an Italianate style, it was completed in 1842, with a stunning park designed by Capability Brown.
-Highclere Castle is just one of the filming locations used for the fabulous Downton Abbey Series and film due in September this year.
-Visiting Downton Abbey is easy and makes for a wonderful daytrip from London.
+Highclere Castle is just one of the filming locations used for the fabulous Downton Abbey Series and films visiting Downton Abbey is easy and makes for a wonderful day trip from London.

 If you have been binge-watching Downton Abbey during the lockdown you may want to visit Highclere when you come to England and visit the beautiful castle that became the home of your favourite characters.